jrmyers22/Assignments/README.md

 - [x] Add "status" option to the assignment view
 - [x] Edit an existing list item and save the edits
 - [x] Calculate daysTil when in different month (did not use JodaTime)
-- [ ] Back link to the spreadsheet inside of the google sheets app
+- [x] Back link to the spreadsheet inside of the google sheets app
 - [ ] Add class name and days 'til in the list view
 - [ ] The list items change color based on the days 'til value
 - [ ] The list items rearrange to have the most important assignments at the top
+- [ ] AddAssignment AlertDialog to select class
+- [ ] AddAssignment AlertDialog to select portal (based on the class or list of all portals?)
 - [ ] Send notifications daily at ~7am
-- [ ] Integrate the app with the existing Google spreadsheet
+- [ ] (Depends on pushbullet integration) Integrate the app with the existing Google spreadsheet
 - [ ] Convert app to run on multiple threads for better performance

 ## Stretch Goals